When people ask “How did you and Dan meet?” I want to simply say “online”. But that’s not really true. So here’s the story behind the story.

 It all started when Dan was doing his post-doc in Colorado.
 He had no motorcycle experience whatsoever, but yet when he saw a Kawasaki KLR650 sitting in the parking lot of his workplace, he thought “That is an awesome bike!
 If I were to get a bike, that’s what I’d want.”
 Being a research scientist, he immediately set about researching what the KLR650 is all about.
 What does it do?
 What doesn’t it do?
 Who does what with it?
 And then while searching for “KLR motorcycle adventure” he stumbled upon my trip to Mexico in ’05.
 He skimmed through the photos and decided that was what he wanted to do.
-He told his roommate that he was going to write to me and ask me for my opinion on the KLR650 as a first motorcycle.
+He told his roommate that he was going to email me and ask me for my opinion on the KLR650 as a first motorcycle.
 His roommate laughed and told him that I’d never reply to some strange guy from the internet.
 But Dan wrote anyway.
 I didn’t reply.

 Being the stellar researcher that he is, Dan had also found my MSN Messenger screen name.
 One day when I popped up on his MSN screen as being “online”, he said “Hi, did you get my email?”
 I said no, I hadn’t, and asked to what address he had sent it.
 Ah, hotmail.
 “Yeah, I never check that account.
 Let me go have a look.”
 I read his questions and gave him my answers right then and there.
 He thanked me and we disconnected.